SamiPerttu/fundsp/README.md

 The expression `A >> (B & C & D)` defines a signal processing graph.
 It has whatever inputs `A` has, and outputs everything from `B` and `C` and `D` in parallel.
 The whole structure is packed, monomorphized and inlined with the constituent components consumed.

 If you want to reuse components, define them as functions or use `clone()`.
+See the prelude for examples of the former.

 Mismatched connectivity will result in a compilation error complaining about mismatched [`typenum`](https://crates.io/crates/typenum) [types](https://docs.rs/typenum/1.12.0/typenum/uint/struct.UInt.html).